About the Program

 - Purchase all required textbooks and manuals.

-- Purchase a Radiography Program uniform from preferred uniform vendor.
+- Purchase a Radiography Program uniform from the preferred uniform vendor.

 - Assume all responsibility for transportation to and from the clinical agencies assigned.